Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax examples:

 ```
-#The following two commands are translated to the same machine code instructions:
+;The following two commands are translated to the same machine code instructions:

-LOAD R4, [R0], ROL 31 #This copies the value at the memory address specified by R0 (rotated to the left by 31 bits) into R4.
+LOAD R4, [R0], ROL 31 ;This copies the value at the memory address specified by R0 (rotated to the left by 31 bits) into R4.
-LOAD R4, [R0], ROR 1 #This copies the value at the memory address specified by R0 (rotated to the right by 1 bits) into R4.
+LOAD R4, [R0], LSL 1 ;This copies the value at the memory address specified by R0 (shifted to the left by 1 bit) into R4.

-#The following two commands are the same as the ones above, but they will also write the altered address back to R0:
+;The following two commands are the same as the ones above, but they will also write the altered address back to R0:

 LOADW R4, [R0], ROL 31
-LOADW R4, [R0], ROR 1
+LOADW R4, [R0], ROL 1

 ```